 We will then reply suggesting appropriate visits and then coordinate with local leaders accordingly to help design your visit.

-We do not run “favela tours.”
-We hope that all visitors engage with the community during and after their visits and that the awareness produced is carried far and wide.
+We do not run “favela tours” but rather educational visits for universities and journalists who we hope will engage with the community during and after their visits and whom we hope will carry the awareness produced far and wide.
 We also encourage you to read up on current events in the community you’ll visit beforehand by searching for it on RioOnWatch.

 In the past CatComm has organized visits for the University of Pennsylvania Graduate School of Design, Harvard Graduate School of Design, the University of North Carolina Chapel Hill Kenan-Flagler Business School, CIEE, Montana State University Architecture Department, Institute for Management Development, University of Delaware Latin American and Iberian Studies, Syracuse University Department of Anthropology, Carleton College, Georgia Tech Sam Nunn School International Affairs, Augustana College, Louisville Presbyterian Theological Seminary, the University of Cincinnati School of Planning, Yale University, Florida International University, University of Cincinatti, Dayton Ohio Chamber of Commerce, NuVu Studio, Odyssey Project, and conference-goers at the 2010 World Urban Forum and 2012 Rio+20 UN Conference on the Environment.